jongpie/NebulaLogger/docs/apex/Logger-Engine/LoggerEngineDataSelector.md

 **Description**

-The instance of `Map&lt;Id, AuthSession&gt;` containing any matching `AuthSession` records
+The instance of `Map&lt;Id, LoggerSObjectProxy.AuthSession&gt;` containing any matching `Schema.AuthSession` records

 #### `getCachedAuthSessionProxy()` → `LoggerSObjectProxy.AuthSession`

-Returns a cached copy of `AuthSession` for the current user&apos;s current session, or `null` if there is not a current session
+Returns a cached copy of `LoggerSObjectProxy.AuthSession` for the current user&apos;s current session, or `null` if there is not a current session

 ##### Return